 Diabetic retinopathy is classified according to clinical stage of disease.
-The earliest stage, nonproliferative diabetic retinopathy (also known as background retinopathy), is characterized by retinal vascular abnormalities such as microaneurysms, intraretinal hemorrhages, and cotton-wool spots (white spots on the retinal surface, often having an irregular edge) [8].
-Nonproliferative retinopathy is categorized as mild (microaneurysms only), moderate (more than microaneurysms but less than signs of severe retinopathy), and severe (severe intraretinal hemorrhages and microaneurysms in each of the four quadrants, definite venous beading in two or more quadrants, or moderate intraretinal microvascular abnormalities in one or more quadrants) [8].
+The earliest stage, nonproliferative diabetic retinopathy (also known as background retinopathy), is characterized by retinal vascular abnormalities such as microaneurysms, intraretinal hemorrhages, and cotton-wool spots (white spots on the retinal surface, often having an irregular edge) [213].
+Nonproliferative retinopathy is categorized as mild (microaneurysms only), moderate (more than microaneurysms but less than signs of severe retinopathy), and severe (severe intraretinal hemorrhages and microaneurysms in each of the four quadrants, definite venous beading in two or more quadrants, or moderate intraretinal microvascular abnormalities in one or more quadrants) [213].
 An increase in vascular permeability can result in macular edema, which is characterized by retinal thickening and hard exudates (lipid deposits).
-Macular edema is the most common cause of vision loss associated with nonproliferative diabetic retinopathy [8].
+Macular edema is the most common cause of vision loss associated with nonproliferative diabetic retinopathy [213].
 As retinopathy progresses, retinal vessels gradually close, leading to impaired perfusion and retinal ischemia.
-Proliferative retinopathy, which poses the most threat to vision, is characterized by neovascularization on the retina and posterior surface of the vitreous [8].
+Proliferative retinopathy, which poses the most threat to vision, is characterized by neovascularization on the retina and posterior surface of the vitreous [213].
 The new blood vessels have weak walls, do not form in orderly branching, and bleed easily into the retina or vitreous cavity [201].
 With advanced proliferative retinopathy, excess blood in the vitreous causes the retina to detach.

-The prevalence of diabetic retinopathy in the United States has decreased since the early 2000s, from 40.3% reported in 2004 to 28.5% in the 2005-2008 NHANES [43; 176].
-The prevalence is higher among non-Hispanic black individuals (approximately 9%) compared with Mexican American and non-Hispanic white individuals (approximately 7% and 3%, respectively) [168; 176].
+The prevalence of diabetic retinopathy in the United States has decreased since the early 2000s, from 40.3% reported in 2004 to 28.5% in the 2005-2008 NHANES; only a slight decline (26.4% in 2021) has been recorded in the decade between NHANES studies [43; 176; 177].
+The prevalence is higher among non-Hispanic Black individuals (approximately 9%) compared with Mexican American and non-Hispanic White individuals (approximately 7% and 3%, respectively) [168; 176].
 Visual symptoms are rare with nonproliferative diabetic retinopathy; blurred vision and black spots or flashing lights in the field of vision are associated with proliferative retinopathy [59].

 The primary risk factor for developing diabetic retinopathy is chronicity of disease coupled with sustained unsatisfactory control of metabolic derangements associated with diabetes.
 In short, the risk of retinopathy increases with duration of diabetes and poor glycemic control.
-In most patients, retinopathy develops 10 to 15 years after diabetes has been diagnosed [8; 212].
-Studies of individuals with type 1 diabetes have shown that the prevalence of diabetic retinopathy increases from 25% at 5 years to 60% at 10 years to 80% at 25 years [8; 202].
-The prevalence of retinopathy also increases with duration of type 2 diabetes, with rates that increase to 84% in patients who take insulin and 53% in patients who do not take insulin at 19 years [8].
+In most patients, retinopathy develops 10 to 15 years after diabetes has been diagnosed [212; 213].

+Studies of individuals with type 1 diabetes have shown that the prevalence of diabetic retinopathy increases from 25% at 5 years to 60% at 10 years to 80% at 25 years [202; 213].
+The prevalence of retinopathy also increases with duration of type 2 diabetes, with rates that increase to 84% in patients who take insulin and 53% in patients who do not take insulin at 19 years [213].
 These findings demonstrate a need to follow up patients more closely as the number of years with diabetes increases.

-Studies have provided strong evidence that decreasing hemoglobin A{1c} levels in patients who have either type 1 or type 2 diabetes substantially reduces the development of new diabetic retinopathy or the progression of existing retinopathy [203; 204].
-Among people with type 2 diabetes, intensive glycemia treatment (target hemoglobin A{1c} level of less than 6.0%) was associated with a lower rate of progression of retinopathy than standard treatment (target hemoglobin A{1c} level of 7.0-7.9%) [203].
+Studies have provided strong evidence that decreasing hemoglobin $A{1c}$ levels in patients who have either type 1 or type 2 diabetes substantially reduces the development of new diabetic retinopathy or the progression of existing retinopathy [203; 204].
+Among people with type 2 diabetes, intensive glycemia treatment (target hemoglobin A1c level of less than 6.0%) was associated with a lower rate of progression of retinopathy than standard treatment (target hemoglobin A1c level of 7.0-7.9%) [203].